lightbinder/Html5mediator/README.md

 Additional features to come in the next release include definable custom video height and width.

 ### Legal and Acknowledgments ###
 Html5mediator is licensed under the GNU GPL.
-It is based off of the ParserHook example extension, and contains a few lines of code shamelessly borrowed from Swiftlytilting's [Mediawikiplayer](http://www.mediawiki.org/wiki/Extension:MediawikiPlayer) extension.
+It is based off of the parser_hook example extension, and contains a few lines of code shamelessly borrowed from Swiftlytilting's [Mediawikiplayer](http://www.mediawiki.org/wiki/Extension:MediawikiPlayer) extension.
+It utilizes [html5media](http://html5media.info/) for audio and video playback.

 ### Changelog ###
 <table>